 - Alternative medicine refers to therapies that are excluded by conventional medicine and include hundreds of old and new practices including acupuncture, homeopathy, and herbs.
 Alternative therapies are typically less invasive, more natural and some are scientifically proven while others are not.

 - Complementary medicine is a term used when alternative therapies are used in conjunction with conventional medicine.
-For example, Dr. Brett uses herbs during surgery to reduced bleeding and promote faster healing.

 - Integrative medicine utilizes all three of these types of medicine to provide the most effective treatment plan for each individual animal.
 In addition, integrative medicine considers the whole pet including their history, environment, behavior and diet.